The Bronfman Center for Jewish Student Life

 Valerie Althouse, Affiliate Chaplain

-Originally from Hershey Pennsylvania, Valerie Althouse is now the City Director for International Students Inc (ISI) for New York City.
+Originally from Hershey Pennsylvania, Valerie Althouse is NYC Area Director for International Students Inc (ISI).
 She serves as one of the Chaplains at New York University where she founded the English Connections program for international students.
 She earned a Bachelor of Science in Biblical Studies with an emphasis in Christian Counseling, as well as a Master of Science in Biblical Studies from Cairn University.
-Valerie is certified in several areas, including emotional intelligence testing (EQi), cross-cultural communication, life coaching, and critical-incident stress debriefing.
+Valerie is certified in several areas, including emotional intelligence testing (EQi), cross- cultural communication, life coaching, and critical-] incident stress debriefing.
 Valerie loves engaging international students through teaching English, Leadership Mentoring, Bible studies, and simple fun activities!
-On the side, Valerie enjoys vocal performance, reading, and travelling….and watching Netflix in her pajamas!
+On the side, Valerie enjoys vocal performance, reading, and travelling.

 InterVarsity Christian Fellowship